intel/meta-de10-nano/README.md

 de10-nano-image-de10-nano.tar.xz                                            STARTUP.BMP.LICENSE

 ```
-The SDCard image name in the above list is "Angstrom-de10-nano-image-glibc-ipk-v2016.12-de10-nano.rootfs.socfpga-sdimg".
-Please remember that prebuilt images can be found [here](https://signin.intel.com/logout?target=https://software.intel.com/en-us/iot/hardware/fpga/de10-nano).
+The SD card image name in the above list is "Angstrom-de10-nano-image-glibc-ipk-v2016.12-de10-nano.rootfs.socfpga-sdimg".

+**Note**: prebuilt images can be found [here](https://software.intel.com/en-us/iot/hardware/fpga/de10-nano).

-### Programming the SDCard image
+### Write the Image to a MicroSD Card
 These instructions only cover Linux\*, for alternate instructions please go [here](https://software.intel.com/en-us/write-image-to-micro-sd-card).

-DD should be used with EXTREME CAUTION as it is very easy to accidentally overwrite the wrong device which can lead to data loss as well as hours spent rebuilding your machine.
+**Caution**: These instructions use the dd command which should be used with EXTREME CAUTION.
+It is very easy to accidentally overwrite the wrong device which can lead to data loss as well as hours spent rebuilding your machine.

-The first step is to insert the SDCard using either a dedicated SDCard interface or a USB adapter into your machine.
-This  usually shows up as /dev/sdX or /dev/mmcblkX where X is the device number.
-For safety reasons these instructions will use /dev/mmcblkX as this should never be a real device.
+The first step is to insert the SD Card using either a dedicated SD Card interface or a USB adapter into your machine.
+Discover which device this shows up.
+Usually the device shows up as /dev/sdX or /dev/mmcblkX where X is the device number.
+As an example, our dedicated SD Card interface shows up as /dev/mmcblk0.

+**Note**: for safety reasons these instructions will use /dev/mmcblkX as this should never be a real device.

-It will take a few minutes to write the ~2GB image.
+It will take a few minutes to write the image (~2GB).
 ```
 cd deploy/glibc/images/de10-nano/
-sudo dd if=Angstrom-de10-nano-image-glibc-ipk-v2016.12-de10-nano.rootfs.socfpga-sdimg of=/dev/mmcblkX bs=1M && sync && sync
+sudo dd if=Angstrom-de10-nano-image-glibc-ipk-v2016.12-de10-nano.rootfs.socfpga-sdimg of=/dev/mmxblkX bs=1M && sync && sync
 ```

-Once this is complete, plug the SDCard into the board and power it on.
+After this completes, insert the microSD card into the DE10-Nano board and then power it on.

  ## Additional Resources
 * [Discover the Terasic DE10-Nano Kit](https://signin.intel.com/logout?target=https://software.intel.com/en-us/iot/hardware/fpga/de10-nano)